Pocahontas (1995 film): Home media

 At first announced to be released on March 6, 1996, Pocahontas was first released on VHS and LaserDisc in the United States on February 28, 1996, under the "Masterpiece Collection" lineup.
 A deluxe VHS edition included supplemental features such as a making-of documentary, alongside a special edition of The Art of Pocahontas book and Disney-certified lithograph prints.
 On November 13, 1996, the CAV laserdisc Deluxe Edition contained the film, a historical documentary on Pocahontas, and The Making of Pocahontas, along with added storyboards, character design artwork, concept art, rough animation, publicity and promotional trailers, the deleted "If I Never Knew You" musical sequence, and an audio commentary on a total of four double sided discs.
 The release was also accompanied with a Special Edition of the Art of Pocahontas book.
 Disney initially shipped 17 million VHS copies to retail stores, with nine million copies sold within its first weekend.
 By mid-1998, the operating income of the VHS release had accumulated to $250 million in worldwide sales.

 In January 2000, Walt Disney Home Video launched the Walt Disney Gold Classic Collection, with Pocahontas re-issued on VHS and DVD on June 6, 2000.
 The DVD contained the film in its 1.66:1 aspect ratio enhanced with 5.1 surround sound, and was accompanied with special features including two music videos, a trivia game, the theatrical trailer, and a "Fun with Nature" activity booklet.
 Five years later, the film was remastered for a THX-certified 10th Anniversary 2-disc Special Edition DVD, which was released on May 3, 2005.
 This release features two versions of the film, which are a new extended cut with two performances of "If I Never Knew You" and the original theatrical version.

 On August 21, 2012, Walt Disney Studios Home Entertainment released Pocahontas, alongside its sequel Pocahontas II: Journey to a New World, on Blu-ray Disc as a 2-Movie Collection.
-Pocahontas was re-released yet again in 2016 as a Blu-ray, DVD and Digital HD combo pack, available exclusively through the Disney Movie Club.
+Pocahontas was re-released yet again on March 15, 2016, as a Blu-ray, DVD and Digital HD combo pack, available exclusively through the Disney Movie Club.
 It featured brand-new cover art, and, for the first time, a digital copy download of the film alongside the physical release.